 - 1/4 cup powdered sugar

-- In a lightly buttered baking dish, place alternating layers of graham cracker crumbs and sliced bananas.
+- In the baking dish, place alternating layers of graham cracker crumbs and sliced bananas.
 Top with the vanilla custard.

-- To make the meringue, beat egg whites until soft peaks form.
-Add 1/4 cup of powdered sugar and continue to beat until stiff peaks form.
+- To make the meringue, beat the egg whites until soft peaks form.
+Add the powdered sugar and continue to beat until stiff peaks form.

-- Spread the meringue over the custard and bake at 350 F for about 10 minutes, until the meringue is nicely browned.
+- Spread the meringue over the custard and bake for about 10 minutes, or until the meringue is nicely browned.

-You can make this pudding in separate custard dishes or ramekins for individual servings, which makes a nice presentation for a dinner.
+- For a more elegant presentation, you can make this pudding in separate custard dishes or ramekins for individual servings, which is nice for a dinner party.

-You'll often see similar recipes made with a commercial whipped topping rather than meringue.
-That would save you the step of whipping the egg whites into meringue, especially if you have guests who don't like meringue.
-Or, you could substitute homemade whipped cream instead of the meringue.
+- You'll often see similar recipes made with a commercial whipped topping rather than meringue, which would save you a step.
+Or, you could substitute homemade whipped cream in place of the meringue.